JoshuaSP/clixr.io/README.md

 - [ ] add vertical lines
 - [ ] add strips
 - [ ] quick, in-place preview
+      (will need to rewrite the menu-closing logic to handle zombie views for this)
 - [ ] Choose color palettes with lavish-like color palette creator
 - [ ] add ability to stage versions of the site, so an in-process-version and a live version exists